Berny23/LD-ToyPad-Emulator/README.md

 # ToyPad Emulator for Lego Dimensions

-Big thanks to Berny23, without their work I wouldn't have had any idea how to start a project like this.
+Big thanks to Berny23, I could have never even have started a project like this, without their work this would not exist.
 Consider donating to them below:
 <a href="https://www.buymeacoffee.com/Berny23" title="Donate to this project using Buy Me A Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me A Coffee donate button" /></a>
 </span>